 5 Things You Might Not Know About Me.

-I am an Advanced Childbirth Educator, Registered Midwife, Award Winning Hypnobirthing Australia™ Practitioner, and a Mother of 4 but being an Independent Childbirth Educator wasn’t something I set out to do.
+I am an Advanced Childbirth and Parenting Educator, Registered Midwife, Award-Winning Hypnobirthing Australia™ Practitioner, and a Mother of 4 but being an Independent Childbirth Educator wasn’t something I set out to do.

 I certainly never thought I would run my own Independent Childbirth Education Business and become a voice for better birth choices for women in Australia.

 However, I love what I have ended up doing and I am very proud I now help couples and their babies get the births they deserve.

 Here are 5 facts about me that have influenced the path I have taken.